mickfuzz/phd4/_posts/2021-07-02-3M-framework.md

 However, a half-baked game approach is different from remixing of complete games.
 The incompleteness allows learners to start from the same starting point but to develop the game in their own direction, driven by their own choices.
 This approach helps to reduce some of the leaner and teacher confusion caused if everyone was working on completely different types of games and code bases.

 In early stages, the combination of altering key variables, changing level designs and swapping in assets built code familiarity.
+With a handful of printed cards each with small alterations With resources directly targetted to make small changes to the code that resulted in big impact on the game being played.
+MORE ON THIS - Bullet points?

 After minimal hands on coding time we played a matching game which helped to analyse the template code line by line.
 One participant wrote "that was a great moment - when after struggling to alter the code, after several sessions, we looked again and we realised how much we had actually picked up that process".
 Adding onto the template had helped the participant to read and understand code.

 However as students still have to add and alter their game, as teachers we must still find a balance between providing too much choice and struggle to support learners as they get stuck with a huge variety of diverse problems and conversely offering not enough choice to be able enthuse learners through their personalisation of the project.